EASEA/easea/README.md

 ```
 - CDAS
 Controlling Dominance Area of Solutions optimization algorithm (tpl/CDAS.tpl).
-CDAS control the degree of expansion or contraction of the dominance area of solutions using a user-defined parameter S
+CDAS controls the degree of expansion or contraction of the dominance area of solutions using a user-defined parameter
-in order to induce appropriate ranking of solutions for the problem at hand and improve the performance.
+in order to induce appropriate ranking of solutions and improve the performance.
 ```
 $ easena -cdas any_benchmark.ez
 ```